 The review process has involved continuous co-operation with organizations such as The World Resources Institute/ The World Business Council for Sustainable Development (WRI/WBCSD), ISO (International Organisation for Standardization), and the European Commission.
 Importantly, this ensures that the revised document reflects international product carbon footprinting (PCF) theory and practice, and brings the methodology and its use towards alignment with other footprint methods currently being developed overseas to promote best practice and harmonization of standards.

 The revisions make the PAS 2050 methodology more relevant and accessible to a wider range of businesses by addressing key queries and issues raised by the PCF community, as well as the experiences of users since the standard’s publication in October 2008.
 Some of the significant changes arising from the review are: provision for the development and application of ‘supplementary requirements’ to enable more specific greenhouse gas emissions assessment within sectors or product groups; the inclusion of emissions from biogenic sources (e.g. biomass); and greater clarity on the treatment of recyclable material.

 Environment Minister Richard Benyon said:

-Low continued: “BSI is committed to providing current, technically relevant and up-to-date tools, which enable organisations to better understand and manage the carbon footprint of their products.
-To ease the implementation of the revised PAS methodology, BSI will offer further support by providing additional guidance, awareness raising and educational events/programmes, as well as through direct engagement with individual industries and organisations.”
+Low continued: “BSI is committed to providing current, technically relevant and up-to-date tools, which enable organizations to better understand and manage the carbon footprint of their products.
+To ease the implementation of the revised PAS methodology, BSI will offer further support by providing additional guidance, awareness-raising, and educational events/programs, as well as through direct engagement with individual industries and organizations.”